Access to the Pacific Ocean

 Luis Arce's challenges

-The presidential elections of October 18, 2020 mark the return to power of the Movement towards Socialism (MAS).
-Luis Arce, nicknamed "Lucho" by his supporters, will be elected president on November 8, 2020 and will have to preside in the shadow of his cumbersome mentor, former president Evo Morales.
-Accused of electoral fraud by the opposition during the March 2019 elections, he resigned from his post after losing the support of the army and the police.
-Jeanine Áñez, a conservative senator who is resolutely opposed to the MAS, declared herself interim president from 2019 to 2020.
-In forced exile in neighbouring countries since his resignation, Evo announced his return to Bolivia as soon as he learned of the MAS victory in the elections.
-In March 2021, an arrest warrant was issued by the Bolivian prosecutor's office against Jeanine Áñez and members of her cabinet for "sedition, terrorism and conspiracy".
-The main interested party claims that she is a victim of political persecution.
+The 2020 presidential elections mark the return to power of the Movement Towards Socialism (MAS).
+Elected president on November 8, 2020, Luis Arce, nicknamed "Lucho" by his supporters, will have to preside in the shadow of his cumbersome mentor, former president Evo Morales.
+Accused of electoral fraud by the opposition during the March 2019 elections, he resigned from office after losing the support of the army and police.
+Jeanine Áñez, a conservative senator resolutely opposed to the MAS, then proclaimed herself interim president from 2019 to 2020.
+In forced exile in neighboring countries since his resignation, Evo announced his return to Bolivia as soon as he learned of the MAS victory in the elections.
+In March 2021, the Bolivian prosecutor's office issued a warrant for the arrest of Jeanine Áñez and members of her cabinet for "sedition, terrorism and conspiracy".
+Jeanine claims she is a victim of political persecution.

-In his inaugural speech, Luis Arce stated the challenge that awaited him: "We are beginning a new chapter in our history and we want to do so with a government for all, without discrimination of any kind.
-Our government will seek to rebuild a united country where people can live in peace.
-Since taking office, the record of his presidency reveals that despite the political crisis of 2019, the Covid-19 pandemic and the high inflation currently affecting the global economy, Bolivia has still managed to maintain significant and steady economic growth, while maintaining one of the lowest inflation rates in the region.
-As a result, public investments to stimulate the economy and accelerate job creation have been implemented, as well as the creation of policies to ensure access to health and education.
-Arce's government has taken an inclusive approach to strengthening social safety nets, expanding access to programs such as income transfers, food aid and support for small farmers.
-During his presidency, he also passed an energy transition law aimed at achieving a significant share of renewable energy in the national energy mix.
-Under these circumstances, opinion polls indicate a relatively high level of popularity for President Arce.
-According to a January 2022 survey conducted by the research firm Mori, he had an approval rating of 51 percent, while 35 percent of respondents said they disapproved of his work as president.
+In his inaugural speech, Luis Arce set out the challenge ahead: "We are beginning a new chapter in our history, and we want to do so with a government for all, without discrimination of any kind.
+Our government will seek to rebuild a united homeland where people can live in peace".
+Since taking office, the record of his presidency reveals that despite the political crisis of 2019, the Covid-19 pandemic and the high inflation currently affecting the global economy, Bolivia has nonetheless managed to maintain significant and steady economic growth, while maintaining one of the lowest inflation rates in the region.
+As a result, public investments to stimulate the economy and accelerate job creation have been put in place, as have policies to guarantee access to health and education.
+Arce's government adopted an inclusive approach to strengthening social safety nets, expanding access to programs such as income transfers, food aid and support for small farmers.
+During his presidency, he also passed an energy transition law aimed at achieving a significant share of renewable energies in the national energy mix.
+In these circumstances, opinion polls indicate a relatively high level of popularity for President Arce.
+But the forthcoming presidential elections in 2025 will crystallize new tensions, as the economy has not been doing very well over the past two years.

 Eva Copa: a new lease on life in politics

-On March 7, 2021, Eva Copa was elected mayor of El Alto, the city of about one million inhabitants located in the heights of La Paz, whose population is composed almost entirely of indigenous people.
+On March 7, 2021, Eva Copa was elected mayor of El Alto, a city of around one million inhabitants in the hills above La Paz, whose population is made up almost entirely of indigenous people.
 The daughter of Aymara artisans, Eva Copa was born in El Alto in 1987.
-After being a fierce activist in defense of Alteña youth and women, she entered politics in 2014 as a member of MAS, and became senator of the department of La Paz in 2015.
-In November 2019, she was elected president of the Chamber of Senators in the Bolivian parliament.
-Despite her position in the Senate and the strong popular support she enjoys, MAS did not present her as the party's official candidate for mayor of El Alto, a city whose many social movements of its inhabitants greatly facilitated the coming to power of the country's first indigenous president in 2005, a certain Evo Morales.
-Decided to run for the position, Eva Copa finally presented herself against the will of the party.
-Evo accused her of treason and complicity with the "coup d'état" he suffered in 2019, and she was dismissed from the MAS.
-During the campaign, which she carried out under the aegis of the Jallalla La Paz party, she showed her pride in belonging to the Aymara community and campaigned for a more active participation of women in politics, without denying her previous political struggles with the MAS.
-The media refers to this political struggle as "Eva" versus "Evo".
-The result of the elections was a brutal blow to the influence of Morales' party on the politics of El Alto, the historical stronghold of MAS: Eva won nearly 68% of the votes, far ahead of Evo's party with 19%.
-This is the first time that a mayor of one of the country's major cities has won an election with such a gap.
-This vote reflects the desire of the population of El Alto to put an end to the politics of privilege and the omnipresence of Evo Morales in the choices of the party.
-Eva Copa represents the new generation of Bolivia's indigenous political landscape, an important figure to look to in the future.
+After having been a fierce activist in defense of Alteñas youth and women, she entered politics in 2014 as a member of MAS, and became senator for the department of La Paz in 2015.
+In November 2019, she was elected President of the Chamber of Senators in the Bolivian Parliament.
+Despite her position in the Senate and the strong popular support she enjoys, MAS does not present her as the party's official candidate for mayor of El Alto, a city whose inhabitants' numerous social movements greatly facilitated the arrival in power of the country's first indigenous president in 2005, a certain Evo Morales.
+Determined to run for the post, Eva Copa finally ran against the party's wishes.
+Evo accused her of treason and complicity in the "coup d'état" against him in 2019, and she was dismissed from the MAS.
+During the campaign, which she ran under the aegis of the Jallalla La Paz party, she showed her pride in belonging to the Aymara community and campaigned for more active participation by women in political life, without denying her earlier political battles with MAS.
+The media refer to this political battle as "Eva" versus "Evo".
+The election result was a brutal blow to the influence of Morales' party on politics in El Alto, the historic stronghold of MAS: Eva won almost 68% of the vote, far ahead of Evo's party with 19%.
+This is the first time that a mayor of one of the country's major cities has won an election by such a margin.
+This vote reflects the desire of the people of El Alto to put an end to the politics of privilege and the omnipresence of Evo Morales.
+Eva Copa represents the new generation of Bolivia's indigenous political landscape.
+In November 2024, she founded a new political party, the Movimiento de Renovación Nacional (Morena), which will contest the presidential elections in 2025.